 - Wonkavision screen - This screen covers the entrances to the right loop and the saucer.
 Various features are displayed on this screen and it also displays mode timers during relevant modes.

 - Side loop - A loop that goes around the back of the game, entering the right loop area and feeding the bumpers.
 It can only be shot through the upper left flipper.
 Has a “Super Spinner” insert in front of it and can be lit as a mode shot.
 Occasionally, shots to this loop will bounce into the saucer.
 On the LE, this shot can feed the Wonkavator lock.

 - Spinner - A spinner is located in front of the side loop, which makes really good sounds when it’s hit.
 Counts down towards qualifying Augustus.
 If Super Spinner is qualified, each spin will collect a Wonka Bar!

-- Wonkavator Super Lock - When “Super Lock” is qualified through various methods, the next shot to the side loop will divert and kick the ball up to a platform where it’s locked for Wonkavator Multiball.
+- Wonkavator Super Lock - When “Super Lock” is qualified through various methods, the next shot to the side loop will divert and kick the ball up to a platform where it’s locked for Wonkavator Multiball on the LE and CE.
 At the beginning of Wonkavator Multiball, all three locked balls will be deposited into the left ramp entrance.